bensanmorris/packetbeat_alternatives/README.md

 # Cilium vs Packetbeat POC - RHEL9 + Podman

-This package contains everything needed to run a side-by-side comparison of Cilium/Hubble and Packetbeat on RHEL9 using Podman.
+Packetbeat being designed around Elastic ingest is quite verbose (approx 2-5k of metadata per event) vs Cilium's 200-500 bytes.
+This repo contains everything needed to run a side-by-side comparison of Cilium/Hubble and Packetbeat on RHEL9 using Podman.

 ## Contents